 Edinburgh Castle

-Visiting the Castle is one of the best things to do in the city and a great place to start your 3 Day Trip to Edinburgh.
+Visiting the Castle is a prime activity to start your 3 Day Trip to Edinburgh.
 The building has served as a royal residence, as well as a military stronghold.
 Dating to the 11th century, it has come under siege 26 times and is one of the most attacked castles in the world.

-For a more in depth introduction to Edinburgh Castle, join this tour that includes skip-the-line tickets and a knowledgeable guide to lead the way.
+For a more in depth introduction, join this tour that includes skip-the-line tickets and a knowledgeable guide to lead the way.

 Pro Tip: As you exit, look for the Witches Well on the building to your left.
 It marks the execution site of those accused of witchcraft.
-The building that it’s attached to is the Tartan Weaving Mill, which is actually a giant souvenir shop, but does has a weaving exhibition inside.
+The building that it’s attached to is the Tartan Weaving Mill.
+While it’s actually a giant souvenir shop, it does has a weaving exhibition inside.

 Lady Stair’s Close and the Writers’ Museum

-The Writers’ Museum (which is one of the free things to do in 3 days in Edinburgh) is an interesting place for both fans of literature and architecture.
+The Writers’ Museum is an interesting place for both fans of literature and architecture.
 The house dates to the year 1622 and features some original elements.
-The displays in the museum, however, showcase personal objects belonging to the three most famous Scottish writers: Sir Walter Scott, Robert Burns and Robert Louis Stevenson.
+The displays, however, showcase personal objects belonging to the three most famous Scottish writers: Sir Walter Scott, Robert Burns and Robert Louis Stevenson.

 St. Giles’ Cathedral